sergiobriito/verse-compiler/README.md

 ```
 make
 ```
-The executable verse-compiler will be generated in the build directory.
+The executable versec will be generated in the build directory.

 ## Usage
 To compile a Verse code file (example.vs):
 ```
 chmod 700 ./run.sh
-./run.sh
+./run.sh example.vs
 ```
 ## Examples